12 Apr In Defence of Carbohydrates

 Carbohydrate is a dirty word these days.
 But why is this the case and why are carbs so maligned?
 Some even consider them to be the big bad wolf of the nutritional world.

-Just in case you need it, here’s a refresher: Carbohydrates are found in highly nutritious food like breads and cereals, fruit, starchy vegetables, milk and yoghurt as well as legumes and beans.
+Just in case you need it, here’s a refresher: Carbohydrates are found in highly nutritious food like bread and cereals, fruit, starchy vegetables, milk and yoghurt as well as legumes and beans.
 But they’re also found in less nutritious food like lollies, chocolate and cakes, pastries, and drinks like soft drinks, cordials and fruit juices.

 So, what happens in your body when you eat a bowl of pasta, a sandwich, an apple or even a chocolate milkshake?
 Well, the carbs in these foods undergo a series of metabolic processes beginning in the mouth and ending in the small intestine where they finally produce glucose (a form of sugar).
 These glucose molecules cross the small intestine and eventually find their way into the muscles and brain cells, where they are used as energy with the aid of insulin, (a hormone that is released by the pancreas).
 Any excess glucose can be stored in the liver, but the liver has a limited capacity to house it – about 150 grams all up.